Neal Stephenson & Co. turn failed Magic Leap AR project into an Audible drama

 Stewart: If we could get the IP back or get Magic Leap interested in making the thing themselves, that’s where it all started from.
 It would be awesome to do.
 Once you’ve sat in a building in Pioneer Square and watched a zeppelin land and guys with jetpacks come out of it, you want to see that again.

-GamesBeat: Sean, from your background, I used to be very familiar with the 42 Entertainment people.
+GamesBeat: Sean, I used to be very familiar with the 42 Entertainment people.
 What did you bring in from the ARG world to this?

 Stewart: There are two things.
 One is, as Neal said, we had an ARG of modest proportions, and the assets for that are still out there waiting to be discovered by people who have the audiobook.
 Most people who encounter the audiobook will have no idea that there’s an entire prequel out there waiting to be found in the world.
-And then second, if you know–I was one of the founders of 42.
-If you know that work, you know that I was the lead writer on I Love Bees, which was a mere five and a half hour audio drama.
+And then second, if you know — I was one of the founders of 42.
+If you know that work, you know that I was the lead writer on I Love Bees, which was a mere 5-and-a-half hour audio drama.
 We’d been around the block, or at least I had been, writing for this format, which was extremely helpful.

-GamesBeat: Is there any of ILoveBees in this, would you say?
+GamesBeat: Is there any of I Love ees in this, would you say?
 There are things to find in the real world?

 Stephenson: To set expectations, there’s not an active ARG running at this time.

 Stewart: Right.
 But in 2018 there was basically a story that unfurled around three pillars.
 There was a website, a community forum for a group called the Yarnies, who were fans of a golden age comic book that had been erased from the world.
-If you know the term the Mandela Effect, where you’re totally certain something had happened, except it never happened, but lots of people agree that it also happened–there’s a famous example of a movie with Shaquille O’Neal from the ‘90s, except there’s no such film.
+If you know the term the Mandela Effect, where you’re totally certain something had happened, except it never happened, but lots of people agree that it also happened — there’s a famous example of a movie with Shaquille O’Neal from the ’90s, except there’s no such film.
 Anyway, all these people earnestly know that they’ve seen these comic books, but no one can prove that they exist.

 There’s a second pillar, which is the optical scientist who is upstairs from us at Magic Leap discovering other worlds.
 When he looks through the device, he recognizes what he sees, because his flaky would-be comic artist brother used to draw these two worlds all the time.
 You would take those two pillars of the story, and then the third was this set of YouTube videos by this just-out-of-high-school kid who discovers the agent from another world.
 Slowly those three storylines track together.
 There were things that people could do in real life.
 They got pieces of mail and all the stuff you know about.